TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ::::

 {prf:ref}`Prop:ChangeOfBasis:MatrixOfTrafo` is fairly general.
-We will mostly use it in the situation where the linear transformation goes from $\R^n$ to itself, and where we use the same basis $\mc{B}$ in the domain and codomain.
+We will mostly use it in the situation where the linear transformation goes from $\R^n$ to itself, and where we use the same basis $\mc{B}$ in the domain and the codomain.
 Before we do so, we introduce a new notation for the general case.

 ::::{prf:definition}
 :label: Dfn:ChangeOfBasis:Matrix-wrt-Basis